dinolupo/JavaEE-Security/README.md

 </auth-realm>
 ```

-With `ldapphpadmin` (see the readme into the folder ldap-vagrant) configure a group with members alice and bob, then try to authenticate with a member of the group and with another member.
+You can check with `ldapphpadmin` (see the readme into the folder ldap-vagrant) the ldap configuration if you want.

-> LDAP group configuration

-cn=backoffice,dc=vagrant,dc=dev
+Now start the server deploy/run the war.

+Authentication is defined by users configured in the system.
+For example you can login with the following login and password:

+	alice / password

+Authorization is defined in LDAP using `backoffice` and `clients` groups.
+Those groups are mapped to roles in the file `glassfish-web.xml`.